 Choosing the Right Platform

 For service businesses under $2M in revenue, you do not need Salesforce.
 You need something purpose-built for your workflow.
-GoHighLevel, ServiceTitan, Jobber, and Housecall Pro are all solid options depending on your industry and complexity.

 The platform matters less than the setup.
 A perfectly configured Jobber account will outperform a poorly configured ServiceTitan account every time.